Aethylred/dynaguppy/README.md

     # cd /etc/puppet/environments/production
     ```

-1. Check that all the contents belong to the puppet user and group.
+1. Check that all the contents belong to the puppet user.
 1. Initialise with git, add all files and commit:

     ```